vlad-ds/spoty-records/README.md

 Medium article:

 Welcome to spoty-records!
-This script will extract your Spotify streaming history, connect to the Spotify API to acquire the songs' features, and organize everything into a handy .csv file to examine with Pandas or other tools.
+This script will extract your Spotify streaming history, connect to the Spotify API to acquire the songs' features, and organize everything into a handy .csv file.

 Dependencies: